ibbles/LearningUnrealEngine/Character.md

 Controller inputs are forwarded to the Character Movement Component.
 Knows if it is walking/running/swimming/falling/etc.
 The Character has a Player Controller.
 Not sure what this means.

+To make a particular Character class the main player Pawn type, selected it as the Default Pawn Class in the project's or level's Game Mode.
+Or create an instance of the Character class in the level and select one of the players in Details Panel > Pawn > Auto Possess Player.

 The Character Movement Component is "hidden".
 Not really hidden, but used through high-level input member functions on Pawn.